Cette page n'est pas disponible en Français.

 The task ahead

-Since the work began, we have made recordings in nearly 6000 languages and dialects.
+Since the work began, we have made recordings in over 6000 languages and dialects.
 Although it is hard to pinpoint exactly how many languages and dialects still require recordings to be made, estimates indicate there could be as many as 5,000.
 In addition to this, many languages that were recorded years ago now need updating.
 One thing is clear: the task is a formidable one, and those who join us in making Christ known through this means, need to be wholehearted in their commitment to Him and this ministry.

 Our role in the great commission